MP Estate Planning UK

 Reviewing Your Will Regularly

-Reviewing your will regularly is a crucial step in tax-efficient estate planning, helping to minimize inheritance tax and secure your family’s financial future.
-Our team is dedicated to helping you understand the importance of keeping your will up to date.
+Reviewing your will regularly is a crucial step in tax-efficient estate planning, helping to minimise inheritance tax and secure your family’s financial future.
+A will that was perfectly adequate five years ago may now be leaving your family exposed to unnecessary IHT or failing to take advantage of available reliefs.

 Why Regular Updates are Essential

-Failing to update your will can lead to unintended consequences, such as increased inheritance tax liabilities or disputes among your beneficiaries.
-We recommend reviewing your will every few years or whenever a significant life event occurs.
+Failing to update your will can lead to unintended consequences, such as increased IHT liabilities, the wrong people inheriting your assets under intestacy rules, or disputes among your beneficiaries.
+We recommend reviewing your will every 3-5 years, or whenever a significant life event occurs — whichever comes first.

 Key Elements to Include in Your Will

-When reviewing your will, there are several key elements to consider including to ensure it remains effective and aligned with your wishes.
-These include:
+When reviewing your will, there are several key elements to consider to ensure it remains effective and aligned with your wishes:

-• Clear instructions on how you want your estate to be distributed
+• Clear instructions on how you want your estate to be distributed, including specific gifts and the residuary estate

 For more information on creating an effective estate plan, including the importance of having a well-structured will, you can visit our page on estate protection plans.